Reviewed and rejected: Befine Lip Exfoliator

 For all that Claire liked the Befine Lip Serum, I can't bring myself to be positive about the same company's Lip Exfoliator ($19.99).
 The first problem I have is that I can't quite see the point of a separate exfoliator for the lips - especially when you are instructed to rub it on and rinse it straight off.
 If I am to introduce yet another step into my skin care routine, then it has to bring something new to the party.
-And I certainly don't want it to bring something that's going to contribute to my hangover - you know, the bottle that a guest brings that was clearly left over from their
+And I certainly don't want it to bring something that's going to contribute to my hangover - you know, the bottle that a guest brings that was clearly left over from their last party.

 Now Befine's Lip Exfoliator does have some good things going for it.
 It has pineapple enzymes to gently do the exfoliating part, soothing chamomile and antioxidant raspberry extract and I like the inclusion of sesame seed oil, which in addition to vitamin E has copper, calcium, iron, zinc and vitamin B6.

 Yet all this isn't quite enough to make the party hum.
 Pineapple enzymes and these other ingredients are in any good exfoliator and, hence, I can't get really motivated to give my lips a separate treatment.

 Then there is that dubious-looking party contribution.
 Of most concern is phenoxyethanol.
 The FDA issued a warning on this last year in relation to a product that could be ingested by infants.
 True, Befine tells me to rub this product on and then wash it off with warm water.
 But I'm not sure I want phenoxyethanol near my mouth, however briefly.
 Methylchloroisothiazolinone is an irritant and and has been largely removed from most cosmetic products except for those with only short duration skin contact such as rinse-offs.